ros2/ros2_documentation/source/First-Steps.rst

 Introspection enables you to see information about how a system is operating.
 Nodes use logs to output messages concerning events and status in a variety of ways.

-To see introspection through logs in action, complete the rqt_console tutorial:
+To see introspection through logs in action, complete the rqt_console tutorial: :doc:`/Tutorials/Beginner-CLI-Tools/Using-Rqt-Console/Using-Rqt-Console`

-:doc:`/Tutorials/Beginner-CLI-Tools/Using-Rqt-Console/Using-Rqt-Console`

 5 Learn about using launch files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Launch files allow you to start and configure a number of processes containing ROS nodes simultaneously, instead of opening multiple terminals and reentering configuration details for each node.
+Launch files allow you to start and configure a number of processes containing ROS nodes simultaneously, instead of opening multiple terminals and re-entering configuration details for each node.

-Complete the launch files tutorial:
+Complete the launch files tutorial: :doc:`/Tutorials/Beginner-CLI-Tools/Launching-Multiple-Nodes/Launching-Multiple-Nodes`

-:doc:`/Tutorials/Beginner-CLI-Tools/Launching-Multiple-Nodes/Launching-Multiple-Nodes`

 6 Learn about data recording and playback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it's useful to replay data to reproduce the results of your tests and experiments, to debug your robot's behaviour, or to share your work with others.

-Complete the recording and playback tutorial:
+Complete the recording and playback tutorial: :doc:`/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data`

-:doc:`/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data`

 Next steps
 ----------

-To complete your knowledge of the ROS framework, we recommend familiarising yourself with ROS client libraries:
+To complete your knowledge of the ROS framework, we recommend familiarizing yourself with ROS client libraries: :doc:`/Tutorials/Beginner-Client-Libraries`

-:doc:`/Tutorials/Beginner-Client-Libraries`